ENSATecnologia/ENSABrew-100A/README.md

 - Authentication keys and sensitive identifiers were moved into persisted EEPROM-backed configuration, with firmware bootstrap defaults.
 - The serial protocol now documents the maximum packet size (`DATA_UTIL_SERIAL = 512`) and the main expected fields.
 - The Node.js logger now handles line-based framing and a bounded buffer to reduce partial-read errors.
+- Display and clock routines now avoid unnecessary `String` copies in the most-used paths.
 - The `ENSABrewBuffaloBeer/` tree remains documented as legacy to avoid maintaining two active code paths.

 ### Additional code improvements worth doing

 - Reduce `String` usage in recipe routines and in the remaining name comparison helpers in the firmware.
+- Reduce the remaining `String` usage in configuration screens, recipe editing and dynamic display messages.
 - Handle incomplete packets, oversized packets and authentication failures explicitly instead of relying on loop behavior.
 - Separate project code from vendored dependencies more clearly to simplify maintenance and auditability.
 - Keep the protocol contract centralized in `Protocol/protocolo ENSABrew.md`.